 The CARE Program is a discipline-based alternative education program for students who demonstrate serious behavioral difficulties considered detrimental to the regular classroom setting.
-A change of placement to the CARE Program is made when a student's adverse behavior results in a specified number of suspension days, or he/she is involved in an incident serious enough to warrant immediate placement.
+A change of placement to the CARE Program is made when a student's adverse behavior results in a specified\number of suspension days, or he/she is involved in an incident serious enough to warrant immediate placement.
 The CARE Program strives to be positive in nature, employ alternative teaching methodologies, curricula, learning activities, and diagnostic and assessment procedures in order to meet the needs, interests, abilities, and talents of eligible at-risk students.
 The CARE Program includes, but not limited to: tutoring, mentoring, computer assisted instruction, credit recovery, smaller class sizes, and flexible scheduling.

-If a parent or guardian chooses to withdraw his/her child from the Calhoun County school system, the time assigned for attending the CARE program will still have to be served before the student may return to any of the other Calhoun County School.
+If a parent or guardian chooses to withdraw his/her child from the Calhoun County school system, the time assigned for attending the CARE program will still have to be served before the student may return to any of the other Calhoun County Schools.
 This rule also applies to students who attend the Calhoun Virtual School in lieu of the CARE program.

 After 10 days of accumulated in-school suspension and/or out-of-school suspension, the Principal or his/her designee may recommend assignment of the student to the CARE Program, as an alternative placement intervention prior to expulsion.
 During any assignment to the CARE Program, a student who accumulates a total of 20 days of suspension may be recommended for expulsion.
-Effective July 1, 2012, students can only be assigned to the CARE program 2 times during grades 6-12.
-CARE placements prior to July 1, 2012 would not count in this total.
+Students can only be assigned to the CARE program 2 times during grades 6-12.
 A third offense warranting a CARE placement will result in recommendation for expulsion.
-A student's accumulated days of ISS and/or OSS starts over at the beginning of each school year.
+A student's accumulated days of ISS and/or OSS start over at the beginning of each school year.